-Many Chamberlain locations require student vehicles to be registered with the University and display a parking permit/badge.
-Parking permits/badges are to be securely affixed and clearly displayed on the rear window or rear bumper where they are easily visible.
+Many Chamberlain locations require student vehicles to be registered with the University and display a parking permit.
+Parking permits are to be securely affixed and clearly displayed on the rear window or rear bumper where they are easily visible.

 VISITORS AT A CAMPUS OR CENTER